richardhopton/smartbed-mqtt/README.md

 This remains connected to the bed controller and due to the bed only accepting one connection it will stop you from using the app to control the bed.

 Initial prototyping was only possible due to assistance from MarcusW on Discord.

-# Logicdata Support (Local) [prototype]

-## Configuring

-You must specify at least one Logicdata controller with `name` and `friendlyName`, and optionally `ipAddress`.
-If an `ipAddress` is not specified UDP discovery will be used to get the `ipAddress`.

-## Current features include:

-- Buttons to trigger the flat preset
-- Buttons to trigger the user presets
-- Buttons to program the user presets
-- Controls for the head, lumbar & leg massage intesity & massage mode

-## Possible future features:

-- Buttons/Cover to control raising and lowering head/leg

-## Notes

-This uses local connection via http and udp - please ensure the add-on has access to network devices.

-Initial prototyping was only possible due to assistance from James on Discord.

 # Support